chrisBirmingham/gryphon_nest/README.md

 ### Layouts

-If a `main.mustache` file exists in this folder, it will be used as the wrapper around all mustache files inside your content folder.
+If a `layout.mustache` file exists, it will be used as the wrapper around all mustache files inside your content folder.

 An example of this file is: